IT | EN

 Makeup and Costume 1st Year

-• Theatrical and cinematic make-up
+• Theatrical and cinematic makeup

-• Theatrical and cinematographic costume design
+• Theatrical and cinematic costume design

 • Fabrics and materials

-Open Air Theatre 3rd Year
+Open Air Theater 3rd Year

 • Writing and screenplay